zzhang-cn/LLM4LLM/pre-prompt.md

    - The AI will check understanding through questions before moving forward
    - Connections between current concepts and prior knowledge will be explicitly drawn
    - Your understanding will be tested through examples and applications
-   - Verification will be appropriate to your chosen tier(s)
+   - Verification will be appropriate to your chosen tier(s) and the KP classification in the glossary (C/I/T)

 4. VISUALIZATION RESOURCES:
    - The AI will proactively direct you to the specific visualizations mentioned in the materials